Jim Fossel: Courts should review referendum questions

 To be clear, this decision was purely advisory: the state supreme court, on its own, couldn’t stop ranked-choice voting.
-Like the federal courts, in order to actually strike down a law as unconstitutional they need to be responding to a case.
-Now, it will be up to a citizen to challenge the constitutionality of ranked-choice voting in the courts, and they’ll need both legal standing and fiscal means to do so.
-How long it might take for that process to play out, and what decision a future Supreme Court might make, are open questions.
+Like the federal courts, in order to actually strike down a law as unconstitutional justices need to be responding to a case.
+Now, it will be up to a citizen to challenge the constitutionality of ranked-choice voting in the courts, and that requires both legal standing and fiscal means to do so.
+How long it might take for that process to play out, and what decision a future supreme court might make, are open questions.

 Rather than depending on the Legislature to ask the right question at the right time, Maine could put in place a mandatory review of all citizen initiatives for constitutionality before the election.
 Even if the opinion were purely advisory, it would have been good for voters to know that the state’s highest court thought the proposal was unconstitutional during the campaign.